COVID-19 UPDATE

 Due to the time available we are unable to offer a 15-minute appointment slot.
 If you are expecting twins please let us know and we will tailor our scan to suit you.

-Baby Moments offers Non-invasive-prenatal-testing (NIPT) and Group Streptococcus B (GBS) screening services at our clinic.
+Baby Moments also offer a number of Non-invasive-prenatal-testing (NIPT), Group Streptococcus B (GBS) screening and New born screening test services at our clinic.

 NIPT Screening –